 Chief Carmen Best announced yesterday she would be resigning effective September 2nd in a message to Seattle Police Department (SPD) employees after conservative radio host Dori Monson leaked the news.
 Chief Best blamed the Seattle City Council for her early departure, saying she felt personally targeted by their proposal to cut executive pay and fire officers out of seniority order to weed out the worst offenders for excessive force and misconduct.

 Earlier in the day, the Seattle City Council voted unanimously to cut the Seattle Police Department’s $409 million budget by 7% or the equivalent of 100 officer positions as part of a Covid-triggered re-balancing package.
-Many of the cuts likely will be achievable by attrition, but some will need to be layoffs.
+Many of the cuts likely will be achievable by attrition, but some may need to be layoffs.

 Docking the chief’s pay by 40% for the remainder of 2020 had been in the package until Councilmember Lisa Herbold introduced an amendment pulling back the paycut to a modest 6.5% cut (or 2% averaged out over the year).
 The amendment passed on a 5-2 vote–with only Councilmembers Kshama Sawant and Tammy Morales opposed.